iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.goodsam.responder 4 reviews"/>
 </p>

+> I got my Hi Vis jackets but im still waiting for a shift as a Vaccine Steward through the app, im not sure if you need the Duty button on or off for it but im looking forward to it.<br> :date: __2021-02-12 16:45:42__

 > Sometimes I wonder if anyone knows that I have logged on "duty" to the controllers.
-I have logged on for a mere 143 hours and in that time I have had just four "shouts" three of which didn't pick up and the fourth just needed a "chat.
+I have logged on for a mere 180 hours and in that time I have had just four "shouts" three of which didn't pick up and the fourth just needed a "chat.
 How do I know, that you know, that I am here ready to go?
-Many thanks Alan Hobbs<br> :date: __2021-02-03 16:21:46__
+Many thanks Alan Hobbs<br> :date: __2021-02-11 20:30:35__

 > The app works ok most of the time.
 One problem I get is the location side, I've had to reject quite a few alerts that have been 12 miles away even though my app is set at 5 miles.<br> :date: __2021-01-23 09:57:46__